Forests on Arran Visitor Guide

 Goatfell Arran

-In fact, I’d say this is the best forest walk on the island if you don’t want to venture too far off-grid as you’re never more than a mile or two from the castle or the excellent pub at the Cladach car park.
+The scenery is stunning once you reach the elevated sections, with fantastic views over Brodick Bay and the Firth of Clyde.
+I’d say this is the best forest walk on the island if you don’t want to venture too far off-grid, as you’re never more than a mile or two from the castle or the Cladach pub.

 Arran Forests

-At the far end of the path is a slight diversion to a chambered cairn that dates from Neolithic times while there are ruins to be found midway along on the west branch of the path that are the remains of one of the old highland clearance villages.
+At the far end of the path is a slight diversion to a chambered cairn that dates from Neolithic times, and there are ruins midway along the west branch of the path that are the remains of one of the old Highland clearance villages.

 Red Squirrel

-This is one of the busiest areas of woodland on Arran purely because it’s so close to Brodick and the ferry terminal, meaning it’s perfectly possible to step off as a foot passenger and walk to Glenrickard for a day trip.
+This is one of the busiest areas of woodland on Arran, purely because it’s so close to Brodick, meaning it’s possible to step off as a foot passenger and walk to Glenrickard for a day trip.
+With regards to walking trails, I recommend the Clauchland Hills trail, which offers a fairly strenuous climb but rewards with lovely views across the east coast of Arran, where you’ll see Brodick Bay and Holy Isle.

-It’s also a favoured spot for red squirrels so if you’ve ever wanted to see one up close this woodland is the place to go.
+It’s also a favourite spot for red squirrels, so if you’ve ever wanted to see one up close, this woodland is the place to go.

 Machrie Moor Arran

-This forest lies on the west coast of Arran between Tormore and Torbeg.
-I really love this part of the island as the coastal road is stunning all the way from Tormore up to Lochranza, although the particular section where the King’s Cave forest is located veers slightly inland for a few miles.
+This forest lies on the west coast of Arran, between Tormore (postcode KA27 8DX) and Torbeg (postcode KA27 8HE).
+I really love this part of the island, as the coastal road is stunning all the way from Tormore up to Lochranza, although the particular section where the King’s Cave forest is located veers slightly inland for a few miles.

 Arran Forests

-There is a well-trodden path along the north-eastern point of Arran which opens up to the Newton Point coastal path once you start sweeping back around to the east, but be aware it’s quite boulder-strewn in many places and is therefore unsuitable for a bike.
+There’s a well-trodden path along the north-east point of Arran that opens up to the Newton Point coastal path once you start sweeping back around to the east, but be aware that it’s quite boulder-strewn in many places and is therefore unsuitable for a bike.

 Goatfell Arran